g8os/home/docs/development/qemu.md

 <a id="build-image"></a>
-## Get G8OS kernel
+## Get a G8OS boot image

-Either build it yourself see [Building your G8OS Boot Image](building/building.md).
+Either build it yourself see [Building your G8OS Boot Image](../building/building.md) or download it from the [G8OS Bootstrap Server](https://bootstrap.gig.tech/).

 We only require the kernel (`staging/vmlinuz.efi`) file when booting with QEMU.

-Or download it from the [bootstap server](https://bootstrap.gig.tech/)
+<a id="nesting-kvm"></a>

-## Add support for nesting kvm (running a virtual machine inside a virtual machine)
+## Add support for nesting KVM

-### Add runtime
+Nested virtualization enables existing virtual machines to be run on third-party hypervisors and on other clouds without any modifications to the original virtual machines or their networking.

+On the host, enable nested feature for `kvm_intel` as follows:
 ```shell
 sudo modprobe -r kvm_intel
 sudo modprobe kvm_intel nesting=1
 ```

-### Persistantly after reboot
-Alter `/etc/default/grub.conf`
-in ths line `GRUB_CMDLINE_LINUX_DEFAULT` add `kvm-intel.nesting=1` at the end and run
+To make it permanent, in `/etc/default/grub.conf` add `kvm-intel.nesting=1` at the end of the line `GRUB_CMDLINE_LINUX_DEFAULT` and run:
 ```
 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

 <a id="create-disks"></a>
-## Create G8OS disks
+## Create the G8OS disks

-To be able to provide storage for our ardbs and our container's cache we need to create atleast 5 disks.
+To be able to provide storage for our ARDBs and our container's cache we need to create at least 5 disks:

 ```shell
 qemu-img create -f qcow2 vda.qcow2 10G